 Grafton Street at Christmas, Dublin

 I’ll dearly miss the Teddys’ on a sunny day and walks along the Dún Laoghaire pier.
 I’ll miss how my boat shoes split climbing up the Obelisk in Killiney, but compensated with the view I got from the top, mesmerising.

-The Killiney Obelisk
+The Killiney Obelisk, County Dublin

 I embraced pacing aimlessly over the quays eating my drooling burrito, straight from Boojum and the random thoughts that raced my mind.
 Each time I walked by, I discovered something new, but I never got to see your iconic Samuel Beckett bridge in motion.
 The sunsets at the quays were the best moments ever, Carpe Diem.

-Samuel Beckett bridge
+Samuel Beckett Bridge, Dublin